chayanforyou/pk2cmd-gui/README.md

 - Some freezes can be seen during process.
 Don't panic, the PicKit is working and you'll see the output in the logs.

 ### Installation
+- Download the latest version from [here](https://github.com/chayanforyou/PicKit2-GUI-Linux/releases/latest) and `unzip` the file.
 - Install **libusb** driver, open terminal and type `sudo apt-get install libusb-0.1-4:i386`
 - Run the software, `java -jar PicKit2-Programmer-1.0.jar`
 - Enter your root password and you're done.